-Creating and prioritizing your financial goals can prove to be difficult sometimes.
+Setting financial goals can prove to be difficult sometimes and even confusing.
 There are many moving parts to your personal finances and choosing what to do might not always be that obvious.

 There is a lot of different advice out there, what is one to do?